wwylele/save3ds/README.md

    - `sdtitle` refers to the file `SDMC:/Nintendo 3DS/<ID0>/<ID1>/dbs/title.db`
    - `sdimport` refers to the file `SDMC:/Nintendo 3DS/<ID0>/<ID1>/dbs/import.db`
    - `ticket` refers to the file `NAND:/dbs/ticket.db`
+ - `--cart FILE`: (experimental) a cartridge save data file with path `FILE`.
+Currently only support Card1, non-N3DS-exclusive, and read-only (needs `--readonly` for mounting).

 `MOUNT_PATH` is a directory to mount/extract/import the archive content